Ocean-Moist/rohblog/content/blog/ai_saas.md

 ## B2C SaaS

 Last one we have is B2C.
 I think B2C is also a meritocracy, people either use your app or they don't.
 If we take the same scenario of an AI agent that replicates your SaaS and set it up to auto-pr and deploy changes every time you update your SaaS's website, does the moat disappear like B2B?
-I would say no. It's like you have The Script, you have the vision, but your competitors don't.
+I would say no.

+It's like you have The Script, you have the vision, but your competitors don't.
 They will always be late to you.
 People themselves are cultish--they're brand loyal.
-If you build a good consumer app, the rate at which you will become successful is, I think, faster than the rate of someone copying you.
-This time will decrease but it's not like someone is going to have an agent watching app store publications, becoming their first user, copying it, and selling whatever they are at 20% less.
-This is very far away on the AGI timescale for me.
-Even then good product vision equals good marketing, good ethos, and a built brand.
+If you build a good consumer app, the rate at which you will become successful is, I think, faster than the rate of someone copying you.[4]
+B2B businesses generally solve one problem well, their offerings don't really evolve (or rather, their customer's usecase doesn't really evolve), so people generally don't have a need or desire to be loyal to your brand.
+They know what they want and they will pay the minimum to solve their problem.

+In B2C user acquisition and monetization is different.
+People don't really know what they want, and are mainly driven by psycology (see the many tarpit consumer app ideas that are there).
+Good product vision equals good marketing, good ethos, and good brand perception.
 People are cultish.
 Cults, belief, agenda, and narrative are the first documented evidence of intellectual human behavior.

 Does this mean distribution is king?
 Well that'd certainly be reductive.
 "Distribution" is predicated on growth (first mover, network effects) which is predicated on product which is predicated on vision--all this to say, vision (and the individual) still reigns supreme.
 Just make a good product.
-The reason it won't fall victim to the tech focused B2B SaaS problems is because your business doesn't serve the AI models, it isn't quantifiable.
-There is no clear and communicable maxima for your product.
+The reason it won't fall victim to the tech focused B2B SaaS problems is because B2C businesses don't serve the AI models ruthlessly optimizing bottom line.
+The value add isn't so quantifiable (or rather, commodifiable[5]).
+There is no clear and communicable/quantifiable value prop for your product.
 People use it because they like it.
-I think it would be hard for AI to produce art in such a progressive way (ie, to have the "vision").[4][5]
+I think it would be hard for AI to produce art in such a progressive way (ie, to have the "vision").[6]

 ## conclusion